-Postvention: After a death by suicide
+Postvention: After a death by suicide:

-- 1) Official fact gathering by administrative team - 2) Parent/Guardian communication by building administrator - 3) Offer services and referrals to family members - 4) Parental Permission to release information about funeral services - 5) Convene meeting with Crisis Team - 6) Identify who will be most likely affected by the death - 7) Make counseling services available within the school - 8) Superintendent deals with any and all media - 9) General Staff notification by building principals
+- 1. Official fact gathering by administrative team - 2.
+Convene Crisis Team - 3.
+Parent/Guardian communication by building administrator - 4.
+Offer services and referrals to family members - 5.
+Parental Permission to release information about funeral services - 6.
+Follow up meetings with Crisis Team - 7.
+Identify who will be most likely affected by the death - 8.
+Make counseling services available within the school - 9.
+Superintendent deals with any and all media - 10.
+General Staff notification by crisis team